Does Boric Acid Kill Sperm? Let’s Find out the Truth

 Boric Acid for Vaginal Health

 Boric acid is commonly prescribed by doctors to treat vaginal yeast infections and BV (bacterial vaginosis).
 However, some people wonder if using boric acid vaginally can affect their partner’s sperm and fertility.
-Let’s explore the facts about boric acid and sperm.
+Let’s explore the facts around boric acid and sperm.

 What Is Boric Acid?

-Boric acid might sound scary, but it’s a natural compound that’s been used for ages.
+Boric acid might sound scary, but it’s actually a natural compound that’s been used for ages.
 It’s made from boron, a common mineral found in plants and soil.
 In scientific terms, boric acid is a weak acid that looks like a fine white powder.

 You can find boric acid in many everyday products like eye drops, mild antiseptics, and even insecticides.
 When it comes to vaginal health, boric acid is most commonly used in capsules or suppositories to treat yeast infections and BV.
 It helps balance vaginal pH and combat bacteria overgrowth when inserted directly into the vagina.